Jarren Williams (quarterback)

-Jarren Williams is a former American football quarterback.
-He enrolled at the University of Miami in 2018 but did not see much game action until the 2019 season.
-Against Louisville on November 9, 2019, he threw six touchdown passes.
-On October 30, 2019, Williams was named the starter for the remainder of the 2019 season.
+Jarren Williams is an American former football quarterback.

 Early years

 Williams attended Central Gwinnett High School in Lawrenceville, Georgia.
 As a senior, he threw for over 3,000 yards with 28 touchdowns and four interceptions.
 He played in the 2018 Army All-American Bowl.
 He committed to the University of Miami to play college football.

 College career

-Williams played in one game his first year at Miami in 2018 and redshirted.
+In 2018, Williams only played in one game for Miami, but did not play significant minutes, and redshirted.
 As a redshirt freshman in 2019, he was named the Hurricanes starting quarterback.
+Against Louisville on November 9, 2019, he threw six touchdown passes.

+In June 2020, Williams transferred to Garden City; however, fall junior college games were ultimately called off, due to the COVID-19 pandemic.

+On December 16, 2020, Williams committed to South Florida.

 On December 13, 2021, Williams committed to Alabama A&M.

 He retired from football in June 2022.